Lucaspalazuelo/Area-Application/readme.md

 ## Project Status

-**Note:** The code available in this repository is for the mobile client.
+**Note:** The code available in this repository is for the mobile application.
 The application is not completed.

 ## Project Overview